Artist Registry

 STATEMENT OF WORK

-I don’t know when it started, but at some point in my childhood I began making little shrines around dead animals I found in the woods.
+At some point in my childhood, I began making shrines around dead animals I found in the woods.
 A bat, a bird, a squirrel.
-Each time I came upon one of these creatures, I’d place sticks, rocks, and a flower if I could find one, around the body in some configuration.
-It wasn’t about making meaning, but marking mystery and inexplicable significance.
-My memories are filled with these explorations in the woods of northern New Jersey.
-Finding those animals or their bones, building things with clay from a stream, stumbling upon a rusty hunk of metal from some vehicle.
-I’d climb on these ruins, peek inside, and wonder where it came from and why it was left there.
-The landscape held secrets, and wouldn’t give them up easily.
+Each time I came upon one of these creatures, I’d place sticks, rocks, and plants around the body in some esoteric configuration.
+It wasn’t about making meaning, but about marking the feeling of mystery and unknowability I found there.
+The landscape held secrets.